GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

   });
 ```

-To deploy the cloud function, we use the Firebase CLI tool:
+To deploy the cloud function, you use the Firebase CLI tool:

 ```sh
 cd functions